smithymx67/Web-Framework/README.md

 Welcome to the web framework documentation site, here you can find information about features that the framework provides.

+BluePallet - CSS Framework
+YellowPallet - JavaScript Framework
+PurplePallet - PHP Framework (Coming Soon)

-This framework consists of two files, `bluePallet-vX.X.X.min.css` and `yellowPallet-vX.X.X.min.js`, although you can choose to only use one of the files, some features in this framework require both files to work correctly.
+This framework currently consists of two files, `bluePallet-vX.X.X.min.css` and `yellowPallet-vX.X.X.min.js`, although you can choose to only use the ones you need, some features in this framework require both files to work correctly.
 Features that require both files are clearly identified in the [documentation pages](https://samsmith.me/projects/webFramework/docSite/).